magenta-aps/osdatascanner/docs/decision-history.md

 This is because mixed case words indicate, that the string is randomly generated, maybe part of an encrypted string or similar.

+##### Surrounding words

+Similar to the `Blacklist` context check, this context check invalidates a match based on the presence of specified words.
+However, in this case, the match is only invalidated if any of these words are found within three words of the matched number.

+This approach allows for the exclusion of matches that are not true CPR numbers based on their surrounding context, without excluding all CPR-like numbers in the scanned source.

+This feature was implemented in response to a customer request to enable the exclusion of matches based on their surrounding context.

 #### Exceptions

 When adding a new CPRRule to a CustomRule, it is possible to define a list of